mylesmaxie0/mylesmaxie0/README.md

 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Objective
 Computing student with active CompTIA Network+ and Security+ certifications and hands-on experience configuring and troubleshooting routers, switches, firewalls, and network services in home lab environments.
-Strong understanding of network access, IP connectivity, network security, and infrastructure fundamentals.
+Strong understanding of network access, IP connectivity and network security.
 Skilled in problem-solving, technical troubleshooting, and adapting to new technologies.
 Eager to apply technical knowledge and practical skills in an entry-level networking role.

 ### Certifications
 <div>